Samaya wondered if her father would ever speak to her again.

 Right now, there are many other women across Central Asia just like Samaya.
 They long to follow Jesus, grow in their faith and connect with other believers.
 They are turning to the internet for help and hope.

 Together we can meet them at their point of need.
-Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus, provides faith-building resources and connects people to the Underground Church.
+Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus, provides faith-building resources and connects people to the persecuted church.
 Every communication is secure, so people can freely learn about Jesus and safely connect with other Christians online and in their local area.

 Would you give today so other young women like Samaya can experience community with other believers who will help them grow and stand strong in their faith?